rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="setBounds"></a>
 ## *setBounds*

 Sets the bounds of the specified client.

 ### Events

- No Events.
+No Events

 ### Parameters